-On June 29, 2016, we entered into the 2016 Sabby Purchase Agreement with Sabby, pursuant to which we agreed to sell to Sabby, in a private placement, an aggregate of up to 13,780 shares of our Series B Convertible Preferred Stock at an aggregate purchase price of \$13,780,000, which shares are convertible into 2,756,000 shares of our Common Stock, based on a fixed conversion price of \$5.00 per share on an as-converted basis.
-Under the terms of the Series B Convertible Preferred Stock, in no event shall shares of Common stock be issued to Sabby upon conversion of the Series B Convertible Preferred Stock to the extent such issuance of shares of Common Stock would result in Sabby having ownership in excess of 4.99%.
-In connection with the 2016 Sabby Purchase Agreement, we also repurchased an aggregate of 7,780 shares of Series A Convertible Preferred Stock held by Sabby for an aggregate amount of \$7,780,000, which shares were originally purchased by Sabby under the 2015 Sabby Purchase Agreement and which shares represent 841,081 shares of Common Stock on an as-converted basis.
+We issued a total of 13,780 780 shares of Series B Convertible Preferred Stock under the Securities Purchase Agreement entered into on June 29, 2016 with Sabby Healthcare Master Fund Ltd and Sabby Volatility Warrant Fund Ltd, which are funds managed by Sabby Management, LLC, collectively referred to as Sabby, as amended by Amendment No. 1 dated September 2016, referred to as the 2016 Sabby Purchase Agreement.
+These shares had a par value of \$0.001 and a stated value of \$1,000 per share.
+The aggregate purchase price of the Series B Convertible Preferred shares was \$13.8 million, and were convertible to common stock at a rate of 200 shares of common stock for each converted share of Series B Convertible Preferred Stock, for a total of 2,756,000 shares of our common stock, based on a fixed conversion price of \$5.00 per share on an as-converted basis.
+Under the terms of the Series B Convertible Preferred Stock, in no event shall shares of common stock be issued to Sabby upon conversion of the Series B Convertible Preferred Stock to the extent such issuance of shares of common stock would result in Sabby having ownership in excess of 4.99%.
+The Series B Convertible Preferred Stock did not have an expiration date and were not redeemable at the option of the holders.
+In addition, on the effect date of the 2016 Sabby Purchase Agreement the exercise price of the existing Series D Warrants originally issued in conjunction with the 2015 Sabby Purchase Agreement was reduced from \$12.30 to \$8.75 per share.
+In connection with the 2016 Sabby Purchase Agreement, we also were obligated to repurchased the remaining 7,780 outstanding Series A Convertible Preferred Stock held by Sabby for an aggregate amount of \$7.8 million, which shares were originally purchased by Sabby under the 2015 Sabby Purchase Agreement and which shares represent 841,081 shares of common stock on an as-converted basis.
 The sale of the Series B Convertible Preferred Stock occurred in two separate closings.
-On July 5, 2016, the date of the first closing under the 2016 Sabby Purchase Agreement, the Company received proceeds of approximately \$1.3 million, net of \$0.1 million in estimated expenses.
-On September 29, 2016, the date of the second closing under the 2016 Sabby Purchase Agreement, the Company received proceeds of approximately \$4.4 million, net of \$0.3 million in estimated expenses.
-After the repurchase of the Series A Convertible Preferred Stock and estimated transaction expenses, the Company received approximately \$5.6 million of net proceeds.
+The first closing was on July 5, 2016 and the second closing was on September 29, 2016.
+Between the two closings, after the repurchase of the Series A Convertible Preferred Stock and estimated transaction expenses, we received \$5.6 million of net proceeds.
+During 2016, 2017 and 2018 Sabby converted 1,000, 8,209 and 4,571 shares of Series B Convertible Preferred stock into 200,000, 1,641,800 and 914,200 shares of common stock, respectively.
+As of December 31, 2018, there were no shares of Series B Convertible Preferred Stock outstanding.